 The IPC is being run with financial support from the United States Agency for International Development’s (USAID) Clean Cities Blue Oceans (CCBO) program, guidance from the Ministry of Environment (MoE) and in partnership with 10 of Sri Lanka’s premier FMCG companies.

-We at Island Climate Initiative (ICI) are running the OIC.
-Our company was founded in 2018, and we are based in Colombo, Sri Lanka.
-The company was set up to support sustainable innovation and enterprise development by leveraging the emerging sustainability and climate-positive investment opportunities in Sri Lanka.
+We at Island Climate Initiative (ICI) are running the IPC.
+Our company was founded in 2018 and we are based in Colombo, Sri Lanka.
+The company was set up to support sustainable innovation and enterprise development by leveraging the emerging sustainability and climate positive investment opportunities in Sri Lanka.
 Our primary focus areas include clean energy, circular economy, and smart agriculture.

-The OIC is funded and supported by the United States Agency for International Development’s (USAID) Clean Cities Blue Oceans (CCBO) Program.
-CCBO is USAID’s global, $48 million flagship program to address ocean plastic pollution.
-It is active in 7 countries around the world, where it supports the development of land-based strategies in these rapidly urbanizing communities.
+The IPC is funded and supported by the United States Agency for International Development’s (USAID) Clean Cities Blue Oceans (CCBO) Program.
+CCBO is USAID’s global, $48 million, flagship program to address ocean plastic pollution.
+It is active in 7 countries around the world where it supports the development of land-based strategies in these rapidly urbanizing communities.

 You can find all the information about the timeline here.

 Pretty much anyone.
 Individuals, teams, start-ups, or even established companies that have a solution which could potentially solve one or more of the challenges listed on this website are eligible and more than welcome to apply.
 Or even if it doesn’t fit into any of the different challenges listed here, but you think that we still would want to know about it, get in touch.